techgrounds/techgrounds-laminated-denim/04_Azure_1/04_completed_assignments/AZ-09_sharedResponsibility.md

 # Shared Responsibility Model
 The shared responsibility model describes the relationship between customer, provider and service.
 Depending on the form of cloud service chosen, the customer and provider will each have a different set of responsibilities.
 In SaaS, the client is responsible for practically nothing except their data.
 In IaaS, the customer is responsible for almost everything except the hardware.

+Functionally, the less responsibility the customer has, the less work.
+SaaS and PaaS are therefore superior options in most use scenarios unless importing legacy configurations into the cloud, in which case IaaS would be ideal.

 #Azure/AZ-900 #Azure/Concepts

 ## Key-terms